emacsway/emacsway/en/cache-tagging.rst

 Post lists can be marked by composite tag, composed of selection criteria, for example ``type.id:1;category.id:15;region.id:239``.

 Now it's enough to invalidate the tag, in order to invalidate all dependent caches.
-This aproach is not new, and widely used in other programming languages.
+This approach is not new, and widely used in other programming languages.
 At one time it was even implemented in memcache, see `memcached-tag <http://code.google.com/p/memcached-tag/>`_.

 See also: